syrinecheriaa/sentiment-analysis-test/README.md

 # Build the library
+The library is developed with python3.7<br />
+It is recommended to create a new environment before building the library.<br />

 Once the repository is cloned, you have to download the model weights and save them in the folder sentiment_analysis/sentiment_analysis/data.<br />
 You can download the model's weights using this url https://drive.google.com/file/d/12TIoICzmKOXzmKb-50ZDd4-NtCxLDPCu/view?usp=sharing  <br />